Yaswitha-MU/SEER_oral_cancer_data_analysis/README.md

 ### Project Files
 1. **Folder- Data_processing**
-    * preprocessing.py file- this file consists of script necessary for the data processing as per the requiremnets.
+    * Preprocessing.py- this file consists of script necessary for the data processing as per the requiremnets.
 Run this file priorly for data cleaning and creation of dependant variable (five year survival status).
+    * dummies.py- this file consists of script necessary for the dummy variable creation which are necessary for predictive modelling.
+2. **Folder- Descriptive_statistics**
+    * descriptive_statistics_for_numerical_variables.sql- this file consists of the script written in SQL to get the summary of the descriptive statistics for all the numerical variables selected in this project.
+Analysis was done based on the dependent variable.
+    * descriptive_statistics_for_categorical_variables.sql- this file consists of the script written in SQL to get the summary of the descriptive statistics for all the categorical variables selected in this project.
+Analysis was done based on the dependent variable, grouped and ordered by respective variable.
-2. **Folder- Risk_factor_analysis**
+4. **Folder- Risk_factor_analysis**
     * Uni_Regression.R- this file consists of script necessary for doing simple logistic statistical regression anlaysis and was written R programming language.By doing this analysis the co-relation among variables and be identified.
     * Multi_Regression.R- this file consists of script necessary for doing multiple logistic statistical regression anlaysis and was written R programming language.By doing this analysis the co-relation among variables and be identified.